We earn commissions from brands listed on this site, which influences how listings are presented.

 Average Weight Loss in Trials

-Around 10% weight loss in 68 weeks, depending on dose
+5–10% weight loss observed in type 2 diabetes trials, depending on dose

 FDA Approval Status